 7. Guenter Butschek

 Guenter Butschek was appointed as the chief executive officer of Tata Motors worldwide after two years of extensive search with a proposed annual package of Rs.28-29 crores per year.
-But for the financial year 2016-2017, Guenter took home Rs.
-22.5 crores only as his salary.
+However, for the financial year 2016-2017, Guenter took home only Rs.
+22.5 crores as his salary.

 8. Kumar Mangalam Birla